Department of Physics: Condensed Matter Theory Group

 Our research group at UVM is highly collaborative and is composed of a dynamic and diverse group of theorists.
 We look forward to working with those students who have decided to pursue research in the exciting field of condensed matter theory.

-We anticipate several openings for both the Winter Semester, beginning January 2013 and the Fall semester of 2013.
-For those applicants interested in a January 2013 startdate, we strongly encourage submisison of an application (details below) as soon as possible.
-Applicaitons will be considered until the positions are filled.
+We anticipate several openings for both the Winter and Fall semesters.
+For those applicants interested in a January start date, we strongly encourage submission of an application (details below) by October.
+Applications will be considered until the positions are filled.

 In order to be considered for the graduate program at the University of Vermont all applicants are required to complete the: